dfeng/notes/text-recognition.md

 			 - j
 	 - also note that the existence of the hanging characters also changes the relative position, but since we have translation invariance from the CNNs, that's not too big of a worry.

+Actually, I guess it rarely makes sense to have too much context.
+You could argue that for something like distinguishing between S and s, if you see other lower-case stuff, then you know that you have S (i.e. it's a little sparser at the top line).

+ - [ ] synthetic data should include every single character from many different types of fonts?

 ### Character Classes